ddur/Warp-iMagick/README.md

 * __Attention: Version 1.9.6 will __NOT__ be updated from WordPress-Server and can't automatically check for updates on own Update-Server.
 To be able to check for future version updates, download and install (or update to) any version from this Github repository or from Warp iMagick Update-Server (as described in sections below).__

-# Install or Update from Github:
+# Install or Manual Update from Github:

 * Clone this Repository and zip /warp-imagick/ subdirectory into warp-imagick.zip file. __Important Note__: Zip file must contain only /warp-imagick/ subdirectory.
 * Use Your Wordpress Site Admin Menu -> Plugins -> Add New -> Press [Upload Plugin] Button and select your warp-imagick.zip file.
 Follow WordPress instructions ....

-# Install or Update from Update Server:
+# Install or Manual Update from Update Server:

 * Go to [Plugin Update Server](https://warp-imagick.pagespeed.club/)
 * Press [Download Plugin] button and download & save free Warp iMagick plugin.
 * Use Your Wordpress Site Admin Menu -> Plugins -> Add New -> Press [Upload Plugin] Button and select just downloaded warp-imagick.zip file.
 Follow WordPress instructions ....

-# Register for Automatic Updates:
+# Register for Automated Updates:

 * Open Your Wordpress Site Warp-iMagick Plugin Settings Page at "General Settings" Tab -> "Plugin Settings" Section.
 Select and copy text from "Plugin Update Hostname" field.
 * In another browser Tab/Window, open [Plugin Update Server](https://warp-imagick.pagespeed.club/), press [Automatic Updates] button, (register &) login.
 In your user profile go to section "Application Passwords".
 Paste copied "Plugin Update Hostname" into "New Application Password Name" field.
 Press "Add New Application Password" button and you will be presented with your new password.
 Copy text from "new password".
 * Go back to your Wordpress Site at Warp-iMagick Plugin Settings Page -> General Settings Tab -> Plugin Settings Section and paste your new password into "Plugin Update Password" Field.
 * Press [Save Changes] Button.
-* Note: Each Warp iMagick Plugin has different "Plugin Update Password" for every WordPress site (hostname).
-You can add (register for update) more than one Warp iMagick Plugin (or WordPress site).
+* __Note__: Each Warp iMagick Plugin has different "Plugin Update Password" for every WordPress site (hostname).
+If you are administrator for more than one sites, You can add/register for update, more than one Warp iMagick Plugin (for each site where is installed).
+* __Note__: Without registration and password, plugin will let you know that new update is available but won't let you download and update plugin from WordPress administration panel/interface.
+You will have to use manual update from GitHub or Update Server as described in two sections above.